- Home

 Research Life

 The amount of time spent on research varies depending on the research topic.
-If research involves digging into materials, many researchers spend their time outside of lectures and seminars in the library.
+For research that involves extensively examining documents, many people spend all their time outside of lectures and seminars in the library.

-Those who conduct full-scale fieldwork spend about a month in a local community, conducting repeated interviews and other research, then returning to the same research after a while.
-The remaining time is spent on analysis, bibliographical research, and monitoring research trends in the field.
-However, the scope of education studies is so broad that researchers often struggle with finding enough time.
+Those conducting intensive fieldwork may spend a month or so immersed in a local community, conducting interviews and other research, and then repeating the same research after a period of time.
+Any remaining time is dedicated to analysis, bibliography, and checking research trends in the same field.
+However, the field of education is broad, and researchers often find that no matter how much time they have, it's never enough.

-Finished papers are then submitted to academic journals or presented at conferences, but this pace varies from person to person.
-While graduate students may be lucky to submit one or two papers per year, completing a research project is difficult.
-Many researchers, for example, only present progress reports at conferences.
-Conferences themselves tend to be held once or twice a year.
+Finished papers are then contributed to academic journals or presented at conferences, but the pace varies greatly from person to person.
+For graduate students, contributing one or two papers a year is considered good, but since a single research project is not easily completed, many cases involve only presenting an interim report on the research process at conferences.
+Conferences themselves are typically held only once or twice a year.

-Depending on the research field, collaboration and interaction with laboratories at other universities, external research groups, and social education facilities may also be necessary.
-In order to broaden your horizons as much as possible and ensure access to resources, it is a good idea to actively visit external institutions rather than confining yourself to your own laboratory.
+Depending on the research field, collaboration and exchange with other university research laboratories, external research organizations, and social education facilities may also be necessary.
+To broaden your perspective as much as possible and to ensure access to resources, it's a good idea to actively visit external institutions rather than confine yourself to your own research lab.